jubu1989/jubu.com/README.md

 # jubu.com
-Build your website in modern stratigy
+Build your website in modern strategy